Thursday, 15 May 2025

 Time | Activity |

-9:00am – 9:05am | Opening Remarks Ms. Ayaka Suzuki, Director, Strategic Planning and Monitoring Unit, Executive Office of the Secretary-General (EOSG) Welcome and introduction to the importance of horizon scanning for the work of the UN and opportunities for cross-fertilization of insights |
+9:00am – 9:05am | Opening Remarks Ms. Ayaka Suzuki, Director, Strategic Planning and Monitoring Unit, Executive Office of the Secretary-General Welcome and introduction to the importance of horizon scanning for the work of the UN and opportunities for cross-fertilization of insights |

-09:05am – 09:20am | Overview: Joint Horizon Scanning Project Mr. Chris Earney, Head, UN Futures Lab/Global Hub Ms. Adriana Alberti, Chief, Programme Management and Capacity Development Unit, Division for Public Institutions and Digital Government, UN Department of Economic and Social Affairs (UN DESA) Live demonstration: Presentation of the UN Horizon Scanning tool Mr. Gregory McGann, UN Department of Economic and Social Affairs (UN DESA) Overview of the objectives for undertaking the project and a demonstration of the joint Horizon Scanning tool prototype, with its interface, features, and functionalities |
+09:05am – 09:25am | Overview: Joint Horizon Scanning Project Mr. Chris Earney, UN Futures Lab/Global Hub Ms. Adriana Alberti, Chief, Programme Management and Capacity Development Unit, Division for Public Institutions and Digital Government, DESA Presentation: Insights collected from Horizon Scanning reports analyzed by the Horizon Scanning tool Ms. Alana Poole, Deputy Head, UN Futures Lab/Global Hub Live demonstration: Presentation of the UN Horizon Scanning tool Mr. Gregory McGann, Programme Management and Capacity Development Unit, Division for Public Institutions and Digital Government, UN Department of Economic and Social Affairs (UN DESA) Objectives for undertaking the project Demonstration of the joint Horizon Scanning tool prototype, with its interface, features, functionalities, and emerging insights |

-09:45am – 10:10am | Interactive Dialogue with Audience: Questions and Insights Floor opens for the audience to ask questions, share their own experience and lessons learned in driving horizon scanning and foresight initiatives.
-Reflections on promoting coherence and accessibility of strategic foresight initiatives: What key factors, lessons, and applications should be considered when scaling efforts to consolidate evidence and insight towards enhanced impact?
-Learning journey of prototyping digital innovations for participatory foresight: What are the risks and opportunities in the human-technology interface when applying digital innovations to make strategic foresight more inclusive and accessible?
+09:50am – 10:10am | Interactive Dialogue with Audience: Questions and Insights Floor opens for the audience to ask questions, share their own experience and lessons learned in driving horizon scanning and foresight initiatives.
 UN Futures Lab/Global Hub and UN DESA will be on hand to answer any specific questions related to the tool |

 10:10am – 10:15am | Closing Ms. Ayaka Suzuki, Director, Strategic Planning and Monitoring Unit, Executive Office of the Secretary-General (EOSG) |